jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 > Truly I desire their (the people's) liberty and freedom as much as anybody whomsoever; but I must tell you their liberty and freedom consist in having of government, those laws by which their life and their goods may be most their own.
 It is not for having a share in government, Sir, that is nothing pertaining to them.
 A subject and a ruler are clear different things... therefore I tell you that I am the Martyr of the people.
 I die a Christian according to the profession of the Church of England, as I found it left me by my father...
 I have a good Cause and I have a gracious God...I go from a corruptable to an incorruptable crown where no disturbance can be, no disturbance in the world.

 Charles spoke so eloquently everyone was impressed.
 He'd rarely spoken with such clarity and passion before.
-In Charles' head, the angels about to take him to heaven, killed his gremlin before lifting him to Heaven.
+In Charles' head, the angels around his shoulders, killed his gremlin before lifting him up to be with his beloved father.
 I must say I'm happy for him; it is heavenly to say what's on your mind.

 But there were no angles, and no gremlin either.
 Stuttering is an anxiety disorder.
 So what really happened is amazing.
 What should have been extremely stressful; the crowds, the soldiers, his lost royalty, and his executioner, were Charles' freedom.
 He was 100 percent positive nobles had the divine right to rule.
-Everyone else had gone mad, and why be anxious around madmen?
+Everyone else had gone mad, and why should anyone be anxious around madmen who've already committed to murdering you?

 We do our best to understand history with songs, books, and images.
 But we can't time travel.
 We can't go into Julius Caesar's or Cleopatra's minds and fully understand their motives.
 But, by luck or good fortune, I can go into Charles' mind at this moment in history.
 And one of history's most evil Antagoinst Kings, was a moral man.
 He had no hate in his heart.
 In fact, it was his morality that killed the gremlin.
 It's the only way he could have spoken a word on that scaffold.

 Charles was a victim.
 A regular person told he was king.
 When asked to throw that away, it was like being asked to wake up from the Matrix.
 Could you do any better?

 Only a few leaders ever have.
 Often called "philosopher kings" they have the wisdom to emphasize with frontline pain.
-Like good army generals they use their power to help win the war on the front, instead using command to benefit themselves.
+Like good army generals they use their power to help win the war on the front, instead of using command to benefit themselves.

 But philosopher kings are very rare.
-Most everyone in a heirarchy, get detached from the game of civilization.
+Most everyone in a heirarchy get detached from the game of civilization.
 The higher you go, the more detached you get.
 This happened to Charles.
-He never felt frontline pain, not in even the battles he caused.
-And that's the point, it's not his job to decide when to upgrade civlization.
-He's not on the frontline.
+He never felt frontline pain, not even in the battles he caused; and that's the point.
+It's not detached leaders job to decide when to upgrade civlization.
+Evolution happens on the frontline.
+They aren't there.
 You are.

 ## Extras Die Off